ansible-community/antsibull/docs/build-ansible.rst

 TODO
 ====

-* Right now the script assumes ansible-base and ansible will have the same version.
-This is true for 2.10 and possibly for 3 but in the longer term ansible-base major releases are going to slow down while ansible releases may speed up slightly.
+* Right now the script assumes ansible-core and ansible will have the same version.
+This is true for 2.10 and possibly for 3 but in the longer term ansible-core major releases are going to slow down while ansible releases may speed up slightly.
 We'll need to adapt the script to handle these diverged versions.